Tan Tianwei: Awards and honors

-Tan and his research team has been focusing on lipase and enzyme-catalyzed synthetic chemicals, and realized the production of lipase for organic synthesis and the application of enzyme industrial catalysis.
+Tan and his research team have been focusing on lipase and enzyme-catalyzed synthetic chemicals and realized the production of lipase for organic synthesis and the application of enzyme industrial catalysis.
 They established a new method of fermentation amplification based on marker metabolite control, and used it in yeast fermentation products industrial production; At the same time, they developed a new technology for comprehensive utilization of fermentation waste mycelium for industrial application.
 He has published more than 500 SCI papers.

 Tan won a lot of national technological inventions, provincial and ministerial level scientific and technological progress, as well as published more than 40 invention patents.

 There are more than 300 Ph.D. students and master students graduated under his advisor.

 Tan won a lot of awards based on his research, teaching, organization services: